Azdaroth/Azdaroth.github.io/source/_posts/2017-02-26-javascript-tips-redefining-useragent-property.markdown

 < TypeError: Attempting to change value of a readonly property.
 ```

 Apparently it's not that great as we thought it would be.
 However, that's not a problem!
-We just need to make it property either `configurable` or `writable`!
+We just need to make this property either `configurable` or `writable`!
 Let's check both scenarios:

 ``` javascript
 > Object.defineProperty(window.navigator, 'userAgent', {